East Bloomfield in Ontario County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce • Roads & Vehicles.
 A significant historical year for this entry is 1813.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-First Congregational Church (within shouting distance of this marker); The Seneca Indian Village of Gandougarae (within shouting distance of this marker); A Memorial (about 400 feet away, measured in a direct line); East Bloomfield to the Memory of her Sons (about 400 feet away); East Bloomfield Academy (about 400 feet away); Former Academy (about 400 feet away); First Town Hall (about 700 feet away); Gandougarae (approx. 2.9 miles away).
+At least 8 other markers are within walking distance of this marker: The Holloway House (a few steps from this marker); First Congregational Church (within shouting distance of this marker); The Seneca Indian Village of Gandougarae (within shouting distance of this marker); Bloomfield Veterans Plaque (about 400 feet away, measured in a direct line); A Memorial (about 400 feet away); East Bloomfield to the Memory of her Sons (about 400 feet away); East Bloomfield Academy (about 400 feet away); Former Academy (about 400 feet away).
 Touch for a list and map of all markers in East Bloomfield.